er stakeholders who may have differing opinions regarding the estate.Roundup of the Best Practices for Court Litigation in Contested Estates

 Professional facilitators can offer expert guidance, keep discussions focused, and help navigate emotional conflicts.
 Their experience can also assist in finding creative solutions that may not have been considered by the disputing parties.

-To document conversations effectively, take detailed notes during discussions, summarising key points and agreements.
+Review of the best collaborative law approaches in estate disputes To document conversations effectively, take detailed notes during discussions, summarising key points and agreements.
 Sending follow-up emails to confirm these points can also serve as a useful reference for all parties involved.

 Maintaining respect helps to create a more constructive atmosphere, reducing tension and hostility.
 This approach can lead to better communication, fostering cooperation and ultimately increasing the chances of reaching a satisfactory resolution for all parties.